Russia: Navalny's wife detained at Moscow protest | DW | 23.01.2021

+Yulia Navalnaya announced she had been detained by police in an Instagram post on Saturday.
+She was taking part in a Moscow rally, demanding the release of her husband, Kremlin critic Alexei Navalny.

+Around 90 rallies are taking place across the country.
+At least 1,090 people, including a politician, have been detained, according to the OVD-Info protest monitor.

-Yulia Navalny posted a picture of her inside a police van on her Instagram account, complaining the lack of light made for a bad photograph.
+Yulia Navalnaya posted a picture of herself inside a police van on her Instagram account, complaining that the lack of light made for a bad photograph.

 Police called the rallies illegal and said that they would be "immediately suppressed."